LGBTQ rights in Alabama: Boe v. Marshall (aka Eknes-Tucker v. Ivey)

 Five parents sued the state, with Alabama Attorney General Steve Marshall as a defendant.
 They argued that the law prevented them from making decisions about their children's healthcare.
 The state asked the parents for "all medical records" and "all documents" related to their children's "Gender Dysphoria", to any care provider who "treated" the children for gender dysphoria, and to "any mental health treatment" of these children.
 In August 2023, a three-judge panel of the 11th U.S. Circuit Court of Appeals decided to allow the ban to take effect.
 On September 11, 2023, plaintiffs asked for a rehearing in the full court.
 Although the U.S. Department of Justice tried to pause this case, on December 26, 2023, U.S. District Judge Liles Burke said it could continue.
 On 1 May 2025, plaintiffs withdrew their legal challenge to the state law, a decision the state attorney general praised as a victory.
 Consequently, the ban remained in force.

 Identity documents

-In January 2021, a federal judge said Alabama cannot require sex reassignment surgery to amend name and sex on a driver's license.
-Alabama had been requiring this.
+Alabama allows an individual who can provide documentation of having had their sex "changed by surgical procedure" and having changed their name to amend legal documents, such as birth certificates and driver's licenses, to their current sex.

+In January 2021, a federal judge ruled that Alabama's requirement of sexual reassignment surgery to amend sex on legal documents was a violation of the plaintiff's rights (in part under the Equal Protection Clause.)
+A month later this case, referred to as Corbitt v.
+Taylor, was appealed to the Eleventh Circuit by the defendants.
+The Eleventh Circuit struck down the lower court's ruling, leaving the requirement for sex and name changes standing.

 Sports

 Since July 1, 2021, Alabama requires single-sex sports teams in public schools to consider a student's "biological sex".
 The Alabama Legislature passed the bill earlier that year, and Governor Kay Ivey signed it.
+House Bill 261 was signed into law on May 30, 2023, which prohibits people in colleges and universities from competing in sports or on a sports team differing from their sex assigned at birth, even if the individual has undergone gender-affirming hormone therapy, with the exception of co-ed sports.